andytyuan2/andytyuan2.github.io/_posts/2026-05-28-My-experience-using-Polars.md

 .select(pl.col("price").alias("notional"), "volume", "trader"))
 ```

-Notice the syntax, an untrained eye completely unfamiliar with Polars or Pandas can follow the clear wording in Polars, but may struggle with why some lines are written differently in Pandas.
-Fundamentally, Polars encourages clear notation using an expression-based approach.
+Notice the syntax, an untrained eye completely unfamiliar with `Polars` or `Pandas` can follow the clear wording in `Polars`, but may struggle with why some lines are written differently in `Pandas`.
+Fundamentally, `Polars` encourages clear notation using an expression-based approach.
 It reads like spoken language on purpose.

 Real life data is messy, unforgiving, and undeniably a pain to work through.
 This makes a strict data type per column extremely valuable. `Pandas` tries to run away from complexity by allowing different data to mix and mingle under an "object" column type, but `Polars` tackles it head on. `Polars` keeps your data consistent by enforcing strict data types and refusing to believe a string like "123" could possibly be the same as a numeric `123`.
 This creates a structure which standardizes all downstream processing, whether that continues to be in python or outsourced to Power BI and Excel.